 Installing and using TemplateToaster is fairly straightforward.
-The TemplateToaster website interface is nicely laid out, and it's easy to figure out how to download and install TemplateToaster.
+The TemplateToaster website interface is nicely laid out.
+It's easy to figure out how to download and install TemplateToaster.

-When I downloaded and tested the Professional edition, I was immediately impressed with the flexibility it offered.
+When we downloaded and tested the Professional edition, we were immediately impressed with the flexibility it offered.
 There are many widget areas and module positions/regions for you to place content in.

 Another thing that immediately jumped out at me was the fact that TemplateToaster is only compatible with Windows computers.

-While these prices may seem expensive compared to other website builders, you should remember that TemplateToaster is really designed for a completely different use case.
+These prices may seem expensive compared to other website builders.
+You should remember that TemplateToaster is really designed for a completely different use case.

 The key difference between the two editions is the 'start from scratch' functionality that's included in the Professional edition.

 With the Standard version, you'll have to base everything you do off of one of TemplateToaster's sample themes.
-That means it's not suitable if you're a designer who wants to sell on the templates you build because you won't be able to maintain complete creative control.
+That means it's not the best option if you want to maintain complete creative control.

 There are still a good few perks to the standard plan, and it's likely to be perfectly suitable for use in a small business setting.